SilvestriStefano/silvestristefano/README.md

 ---
 ---

-More about me
+:relaxed: More about me
 -------------

 💬 Pronouns: he/him

-✨ In am bilingual: Italian :it: English :us:
+✨ In am bilingual: Italian :it: and English :us:

 👀 Fun fact: I enjoy juggling :circus_tent: and jigsaw puzzles